 Territories of Australia—Community Feedback

-The Australian Government, through the Department of Infrastructure and Regional Development, administers the Ashmore and Cartier Islands, Christmas Island, the Cocos (Keeling) Islands, the Coral Sea Islands, the Jervis Bay Territory and Norfolk Island.
-The Department also manages the Government's interests in the Australian Capital Territory, the Northern Territory.
+The Australian Government, through the department, administers the Ashmore and Cartier Islands, Christmas Island, the Cocos (Keeling) Islands, the Coral Sea Islands, the Jervis Bay Territory and Norfolk Island.
+The department also manages the government's interests in the Australian Capital Territory, the Northern Territory.

 - conducting face to face meetings with community members, representatives and/or businesses;